2x01-p2-1/2x01-p2-1/README.md

 # “Development Workflow” section
 provide a brief yet sufficiently comprehensive description of your team’s workflow using git and GitHub features

+For branch management, our team decided to create the branches based on the various features that the website had to offer.
+This allows for a more orangized allocation of task to each member from the features available.
+After the completion of the website, we merge the the all the branches to main for intergation of all features??????

 # “UAT” section
 include an updated use case diagram and system state diagram if there are changes made based on M2.
 Highlight the changes clearly.